rgrannell1/common-storage/README.md

 ## Motivation

 I'm moving my personal data off of cloud-services into a personal knowledge-hub.
-I need simple computer-to-computer data-syncronisation with support for multiple stores & the ability to run programs when data changes (e.g when a photo is added back it up to s3 and associate it with my location data based on timestamp)
+I need simple computer-to-computer data-synchronisation with support for multiple stores & the ability to run programs when data changes (e.g when a photo is added back it up to s3 and associate it with my location data based on timestamp)